Health inequalities

 Why is inequality important?

-General practice holds a key position in the healthcare system when it comes to inequality.
-At the Research Unit for General Practice, a research group is dedicated to exploring health inequalities.
+General practice holds a central position in understanding and addressing health inequalities.
+At the Research Unit for General Practice, a dedicated research group investigates the causes, consequences and potential solutions to inequalities in health.

-The group conducts research in geographical inequality caused by the ‘inverse care law’, as the availability of good medical care tends to vary inversely with the need of the population; those with the greatest needs have the fewest healthcare resources available.
-Here, general practice is a crucial factor.
+The group also investigates geographical inequalities in health, including the implications of the ‘inverse care law’, i.e. the availability of good-quality healthcare tends to vary inversely with the needs of the population: those with the greatest health needs often have the fewest healthcare resources available.
+In this context, general practice plays a crucial role in ensuring accessible and equitable healthcare.

 Researchers